nigeljohnson73/gStation/README.md

 ## Limitations

 This app and everything in it are so pre-release that there isn't a version number yet, but it is affectionately referred to as
 Version 1 or 'the beast'.
+Version 2 is coming as a much smaller, modular version...
+I'll need a new name for it.

 This application is not designed to be exposed to the internet and be secure.